8:30 AM Welcome

 Speakers: Nuala O’Connor, Erika Brown Lee, Erin Egan, Noreen Krall

 Moderator: Jeanne Heffernan

-10:30A How the Private Sector and Government Can Effectively Work Together to Enable Innovation.
-Careful consideration and navigation of the increasingly critical intersection
+10:30 AM How the Private Sector and Government Can Effectively Work Together to Enable Innovation

 of law, technology and regulatory policy is more important to business success than ever whether you’re a Fortune 100 enterprise or an early stage start-up.
 The failure to do so can create roadblocks for a company with potentially devastating effects including a ban on sale of products or services or even criminal charges against executives.
 These industry leaders from the government and private sector discuss working together to enable innovation, navigating challenges and avoiding pitfalls, and shepherding thoughtful evolution of the law to keep up with the progress of technology and new business models.
 This session will then conclude with a discussion on leadership, diversity and pivotal moments.
 (1.25 MCLE)

 Speakers: Leslie Caldwell, Dorian Daley, Jessica Herrera-Flanigan, Renata Hesse,

 HON.
 GEORGIANNA BRADEN | ADMINISTRATIVE PATENT JUDGE, USPTO